gardening is a serious creative discipline.

 About Garden Moxie

-Garden Moxie is built on the belief that gardening is a serious creative discipline—one that unfolds over time, through observation, revision, and care.
+Garden Moxie is built on the belief that gardening is a serious creative discipline.
+One that unfolds over time, through observation, revision, and care.

 The work